melahat-tayli/Generating_images_from_text_inputs/README.md

 Their goal is to explore various network architectures, including DCGANs, GANs, and diffusion models, for text-to-image generation and compare their performance.

-In this repository, I've implemented image processing techniques and created text embeddings from textual inputs, which are crucial for training these neural networks."
+In this repository, I've implemented image processing techniques and created text embeddings from textual inputs, which are crucial for training these neural networks.